Vietnam.vn - Nền tảng quảng bá Việt Nam

 2. Coffee

-Hanoi’s coffee scene is vibrant and diverse.
-While trendy cafes serving espresso drinks are increasingly popular, traditional cafes serving local coffees like iced brown coffee, egg coffee and coconut coffee still have a loyal following.
+Hanoi's coffee scene is vibrant and diverse.
+While trendy cafes serving espresso are becoming increasingly popular, traditional establishments offering local coffees like iced coffee, egg coffee, and coconut coffee still have a loyal following.

-Start your café wanderings in the Old Quarter, where it’s easy to walk between cafes.
-Don’t miss Café Giảng, where Mr. Giảng created Hanoi’s famous egg coffee in 1946 during a milk shortage.
-Topped with a thick layer of yellow egg foam and condensed milk, the steaming robusta tastes like a decadent dessert, with a powerful caffeine kick.
-Or head to the Cong Cafe chain…
+Begin your café wanderings in the Old Quarter, where you can easily walk between cafés.
+Don't miss Café Giảng, where Mr. Giảng created Hanoi's famous egg coffee in 1946 during a time of milk scarcity.
+Topped with a thick layer of golden egg foam and condensed milk, the hot robusta coffee tastes like a tempting dessert, and has a strong caffeine kick.
+Or head to the Cộng café chain…

-American magazine suggests 9 best things tourists should do in Hanoi - Photo 3.
+An American magazine suggests 9 of the best things tourists should do in Hanoi - Photo 3.

 Egg coffee